layrjs/layr/docs/introduction/data-storage.md

 ### Storing Data

-In the [previous guide](https://liaison.dev/docs/v1/introduction/hello-world), we saw how to implement a minimal application with a backend and a frontend.
+In the [previous guide](https://liaison.dev/docs/v1/introduction/hello-world), we saw how to implement a minimal application with a frontend and a backend.
 Now let's add another layer to the stack — a database.

 This time we're going to build a simple "Guestbook" application, which allows to store some messages in a database and retrieve them for display on the screen.